Did you know that randomly initialised neural networks actually produce pretty cool pictures?

 In this section, I want to show you some results I’ve been getting with some more exotic architectures.

-As you can see, these images behave surprisingly very differently.
-A single parameter more makes a huge difference in the activations of the networks.
+As you can see, these images behave very differently.
+A single parameter more makes a big difference in the activations of the networks.

 Now that we have gone through several architectures, explored multiple configurations and looked at a bunch of images, it’s time to wrap up.
 But I want to wrap up by pointing to some possible improvements.